Project-READ-Literacy-Network/prln-website/content/about/about-us/facts/facts.md

 [[rows]]
   [[rows.values]]
-    text = "**Almost ½** our population do not have the literacy skills to get and keep a living wage job" [[rows.values]]
+    text = "**Almost ½** our population does not have the literacy skills to get and keep a living wage job" [[rows.values]]
     text = "**1 in 4** adults in Waterloo–Wellington 16 years and over fall into the lowest level of literacy"